Defining A Polar Vortex And Highlighting Its Potential Dangers

 2) Climate Change

-You can argue that Arctic Amplification is a direct result of global warming.
-This implies that, indirectly, Climate Change is responsible for the weaker polar vortex, which deformed shape causes it to venture south and impact countries in the Northern Hemisphere.
+One can argue that Arctic Amplification is a direct result of global warming.
+This implies that, indirectly, climate change is responsible for the weaker polar vortex, whose deformed shape causes it to venture south and impact countries in the Northern Hemisphere.

-Scientists and meteorologists have bits and pieces of evidence that point to a more direct correlation between the two, but more research and gathering of data needs to be done before something concrete can be deducted and a conclusion reached.
+Scientists and meteorologists have bits and pieces of evidence that point to a more direct correlation between the two, but more research and data gathering need to be done before something concrete can be deduced and a conclusion reached.

 Once the polar jet stream gets disrupted to the point where it loses its shape and takes on a wavy form, regions not used to the extreme cold now get exposed to Arctic temperatures with potentially fatal consequences.